luminlabsdev/framework/docs/start/features.md

 * **Ordered** 🔄
 You can import modules from a main script, which will then execute in order.
 Can prevent issues like race conditions which come up a lot in multi-threaded architectures.

-* **Great for Teams** 👨‍💻
-Allows you to automatically insert an author and a creation date at the top of all scripts / packages, along with attributes of these.

 ... and much more!